Installing and Configuring MySQL

 We will complete the following tasks to refresh our MySQL knowledge:

-Reminder: each MySQL command ends with a semi-colon.
+Note: each MySQL command ends with a semi-colon.
 Some of the following MySQL commands are single-line, but others are multi-line.
-Regardless if a MySQL command is one-line or multi-line, it doesn't end until it ends with a semi-colon:
+Regardless if a MySQL command is one-line or multi-line, it doesn't end until it ends with a semi-colon.

 select author from books;